A car trip to Sofia in 2002: Craters, ice and traps

 Leaving Berlin at around noon would give me enough time to get to Southern Hungary, where I would sleep for a few hours, in the car.
 Sleeping in Serbia was not an option.
 So, I hit the German highway, down to Dresden.
 It was snowing, but they had sprayed salt all over the road.
 No problem here.

 While listening to uplifting and rare Funk tunes recorded in the late 1970-s, I left Dresden behind me and made the Diesel climb that hill, towards the Czech border.
 There was no highway here, back then.
 Every single village on the way had installed radar traps.
-That was something had I noticed when it was already too late, during my first trip.
+That was something I had noticed when it was already too late, during my first trip.
 The higher I got this time around, the more snow would cover the road.
 My late dog Natalie, a corgi-mix I had found years before, during the war in Croatia, was sitting next to me, eager to be walked.
 She loved snow.

 By the time I reached the German side of the border crossing, it was freezing.
 This was like standing on Everest.
 When they returned my passport to me, it was covered in snow.
 In spite of the snow and the cold, lots of prostitutes where standing next to the road, around the Czech town of Teplice, as always.
 They were jumping up and down, in unsuccessful attempts to keep warm.
 The 90 kilometers to Prague took long, due to the icy conditions.